EpeR1/munin-unifi/README.md

 Edit the **/etc/munin/munin.conf** with the following options:

-    [unifi.company.com]   #Unifi Controller hostname
+    [unifi.company.com]   #Unifi Controller hostname/ip.
-      address 127.0.0.1   #This plugin uses a wirtual munin node on localhost, use_node_name no    #but don't need to use the node name. timeout 240         #Timeout, while this plugin can be runned by munin. (whole running time).
+      address 127.0.0.1   #Which munin-node runs this plugin?
+(Default: local node, as virtual), use_node_name no    #Always don't need to use the node name.
+(This plugin makes a virtual node) timeout 240         #Timeout, while this plugin can be runned by munin. (whole running time).